 - The final battle against Nexus in Breakdown is in many ways a Reactor Boss fight, since he's essentially a giant red ball in the center of the room (which you punch to death after breaking out of a hallucinary LSD sequence it tries to send you into).

-- Instead of a straight-out duel against the Big Bad, like in Legend and Anniversary, in Tomb Raider: Underworld, the "final battle" is basically Lara running around the building-sized Forgotten Superweapon dismantling it keystone by keystone, while the invincible Big Bad Natla flies around tossing fireballs at her.
+- In Tomb Raider: Underworld, instead of a straight-out duel, the "final battle" is basically Lara running around the building-sized Forgotten Superweapon dismantling it keystone by keystone, while the invincible Big Bad Natla flies around tossing fireballs at her.

 - Star Fox 64 had a Reactor Boss late in the game, with the Bolse satellite.
 (Any remaining members of the Star Wolf team—all of them, if you didn't take a route through Fortuna—would also appear).
 This reactor would eventually start fighting back, as any panels on the core that were blown up would start firing lasers.
 Arguably, the mothership from Katina also might count, since it doesn't directly attack, instead just releasing Mooks and then revealing its core after you destroyed the four hatches or took too long, at which point you had all of one minute to destroy said core.
 (Yes, it would eventually reveal the core even if you didn't shoot the hatches, presumably to keep you from running up the score.
 Which was annoying, since it was tough to hit the medal total before this happened.)

-- Its predecessor, Star Fox 1, had two reactor bosses.
+- Its predecessor, Star Fox, had two reactor bosses.
 One in the Space Armada and one in Sector Z, which was twice as hard.
 Macbeth's boss could also be seen as a reactor boss.

-- The arcade rail shooter Starblade has two of these.
-Galaxian³, which is basically a six-player Starblade, has one as a Timed Final Boss.
+- Star Blade has two of these.
+Galaxian³, which is basically a six-player StarBlade, has one as a Timed Final Boss.

 - Kirby Super Star and its remake have the Halberd's Reactor as a boss.
 Defeating it requires getting it to shoot lasers at itself.